Icinga/icinga2/doc/6-configuring-icinga-2.md

 ## <a id="global-constants"></a> Global Constants

 Icinga 2 provides a number of special global constants.
-Some of them can be overriden using the `--define` command line parameter:
+Some of them can be overridden using the `--define` command line parameter:

 Variable            |Description
 --------------------|-------------------